Car Buying Strategies

 Every 4Runner model comes with a 5,000-pound towing capacity, which puts it toward the head of the class as far as towing is concerned.
 You can easily tow a trailer behind the 4Runner without it slowing the vehicle down too much.

-Reasons Not to Buy a 2018 Toyota 4Runner – The Cons
+Reasons You May Not Like the 2018 Toyota 4Runner – The Cons

 1. Poor Fuel Economy On the Standard V6 Engine